Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 In the end, we have 4 development phases, each lasting six months — a perfect plan for how ~~to kill~~ productively spend two years of your life.

 By the way, this is not counting DLCs.
-The development of DLCs is not included in the Roadmap because:
+The development of DLCs is not included in the roadmap because:

 - The complexity of their development depends heavily on the quality of the game's architecture.
 Now it is unpredictable, like guessing on a goat's liver.
 - The same applies to their content: no game — we don't know what to add to it.